 Caramel Color

-Among them, caramel color class I is widely favored by consumers because of its perceived naturalness and minimal processing.
+Among them, caramel colour class I is widely favored by consumers because of its perceived naturalness and minimal processing.
 Traditionally associated with golden shades, innovations in its manufacturing have led to novel versions like Caramel Flex, featuring reddish tones and higher intensity that make them suitable replacements for classes III and some IV caramels.
 Another popular option is Specialty Dark caramels that allow for dose reductions when compared to the traditional Class I options, and are available as both liquid and powder forms.

 Rich & Recognizable